BuildAPKs/buildAPKs.keyboards/README.md

 # buildAPKs.keyboards
 # [buildAPKs.keyboards](https://buildapks.github.io/buildAPKs.keyboards/)
-Android APK app sources that build in [Termux](https://github.com/termux) in Amazon, Android, Chrome and Windows.
+Android APK keyboard sources that build in [Termux](https://github.com/termux) in Amazon, Android, Chrome and Windows.

 [This repository](https://github.com/BuildAPKs/buildAPKs.keyboards) is a submodule for [buildAPKs](https://github.com/BuildAPKs/buildAPKs).
 In order to install it in its' proper place to attempt to make these applications on smartphone, smartTV, tablet and wearable, copy and paste the following into [Termux](https://github.com/termux):